- Covering the costs of cancer treatment

 - Ask your customer service representative for a full explanation of why the claim was denied.

 - Review your health insurance plan’s benefits.
+This may require looking at the more detailed Summary of Benefits notice.

 - If your plan is through your or your spouse’s employer, contact your health plan administrator at work to find out more about the refusal.